-These streets have been identified for a soft closure.
-The city would install a barricade with signage indicating no through traffic and
+These streets were identified as locations for a soft closure.
+The city installed a barricade with signage indicating no through traffic and

 a bike/pedestrian warning sign for Healthy Streets.
-Posters are set up at the ends of each section of roadway as notice of the proposed changes.
-If enough residents on a particular street tell the city they don’t want changes made, the soft closures will not move forward.
-If changes are made, there is no plan for
+Posters were set up at the ends of each section of roadway as notice of the proposed changes.
+Changes made as part of the Healty Streets project are not permenant and will be removed for winter operations.

 - Starwick (Pontiac to Barton)